zwbetz-gh/zwbetz/content/blog/java-list-cheatsheet/index.md

 ## Run it

 The samples are also available in [src/App.java](src/App.java).
-You can build them with:
+You can run them with:

 ```sh
 javac src/*.java && java -cp src App